Global warming, an unleashing enemy shattering the ‘Temple of life’

 WRI Data on Emissions

-Nigeria (50 percent) dominates total Green House Gas emissions (GHG), followed by Cameroon (20 percent) and Chad (five percent).
+Nigeria (50 per cent) dominates total Green House Gas Emission, followed by Cameroon (20 per cent) and Chad (five per cent).

 Contributions on the Globe

-With 5.26 percent of the global population, per capita emissions of 1.08 metric tons of carbon dioxide-equivalent (tCO2e) are approximately six times below the world's average.
+With 5.26 per cent of the global population, per capita emissions of 1.08 metric tons of carbon dioxide-equivalent (tCO2e) are approximately six times below the world average.

-The exceptions are Equatorial Guinea and Cameroon where per capita emissions are almost 3.5 times and 1.5 times the world's average, respectively.
+The exceptions are Equatorial Guinea and Cameroon where per capita emissions are almost 3.5 times and 1.5 times the world average, respectively.

-The region’s carbon intensity is almost four times the world's average, with only two countries (Cape Verde and Gabon) emitting fewer GHGs relative to GDP than the world's average.
+The region’s carbon intensity is almost four times the world average, with only two countries (Cape Verde and Gabon) emitting fewer GHGs relative to GDP than the world average.

-Between 1990 and 2014, total regional GHG emissions grew 17 percent, slower than the world's average growth of 45 percent.
+Between 1990 and 2014, total regional GHG emissions grew 17 per cent, slower than the world average growth of 45 per cent.

 LUCF Activities